 - Graham crackers, for an easy pie crust alternative.

 - Canned pumpkin purée—not to be confused with canned pumpkin pie filling!—to make an Extra-Smooth Pumpkin Pie, a beautifully golden yeast-raised pumpkin bread, or a pumpkin coffee cake to feed any overnight guests you're having for the holidays.
-(And check out our fresh-versus-canned-pumpkin taste test to see why you should really make your pie filling from scratch.)

 - Chicken stock is a Thanksgiving necessity for gravy, stuffing, and tons of other dishes.
 You can make it yourself, or, if you'd prefer, buy the low-sodium stuff from the store.
 Swanson's Chicken Cooking Stock was the winner of our taste test of store-bought chicken stocks.